phpcornwall/phpcornwall.github.io/README.md

 # PHP Cornwall

-This is the repo for the [PHP Cornwall](http://phpcornwall.org.uk) website.
+This is the repo for the [phpcornwall.github.io](http://phpcornwall.github.io) website.